Kokoro: Themes

-Jun Etō attributes the focus on isolation in Sōseki's work to a philosophical crisis which the author underwent while studying in London.
+Jun Etō attributes the focus on isolation in Natsume's work to a philosophical crisis which the author underwent while studying in London.
 His contact with the more individualistic ideas of the West shattered his faith in the Confucian scholar-administrator model of traditional Japan, but he retained enough of his traditional upbringing to preclude a wholehearted embrace of Western thinking; leaving him, "a lonely, modern man".
-The fallen man of Soseki's conception could only escape through madness or suicide, or live on and continue to suffer.
+The fallen man of Natsume's conception could only escape through madness or suicide, or live on and continue to suffer.

-Doi Takeo provides a contrasting interpretation of the novel, in which the psychological dominates and which sees Sensei's life as a descent into first madness, then suicide.
+Takeo Doi provides a contrasting interpretation of the novel, in which the psychological dominates and which sees Sensei's life as a descent into first madness, then suicide.
 Noting inconsistencies in Sensei's account of his uncle's fraud, he argues that Sensei's perception of his uncle's behaviour was a schizophrenic delusion created by changes in Sensei himself.
 He finds further confirmation of this assessment in Sensei's belief that he is being first persecuted, then entrapped by the family he goes to live with, and in the voice which Sensei says talked to him in the years after K's suicide.
 Sensei's own end he interprets as a homoerotic act, "loyally following his beloved into death".
+Translator Meredith McKinney elucidates the notion of a homosexual motive, saying "Kokoro tells the story of three young men whose hearts are 'restless with love' and of their emotional entanglements not only with the opposite sex but variously with one another.
+Homosexuality is not, needless to say, at issue, although a young man’s intellectually erotic attraction to an older man is beautifully evoked."

 Although Sensei's story is the climax of the novel, about half its length is devoted to the story of the narrator.
-Many commentators have noted the similarity between the narrator and the younger Sensei.
+Etō noted the similarity between the narrator and the younger Sensei.
 The narrator is at an earlier stage in his own transition from a simplistic celebration of life in the opening pages to his own growing separation from mankind.
 The extent of the latter becomes apparent when he returns home to find that he is no longer in sympathy with his own family.